WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

   }
 ```

 Finally, let's tie this event to an individual idea.
-We could attach that to a button and have the usual `onClick` event, but let's try something new.
+We could attach it to a button and add the usual `onClick` event, but let's try something different.

 ## Check Documentation

-Check out the [Synthetic Event docs](https://reactjs.org/docs/events.html) and find the event that allows us to trigger the update whenever a user leaves an input.
+Check out the [`SyntheticEvent` documentation](https://reactjs.org/docs/events.html) and find the event that allows us to trigger the update whenever a user leaves an input.

 > COMMIT
 > DEPLOY